-- (a) be appointed by the Minister on such terms and conditions as he may determine; and - (b) hold office for a period of 2 years and be eligible for reappointment.
+- (a) be appointed by the Minister on such terms and conditions as he thinks fit; and - (b) hold office for a period of 2 years and be eligible for reappointment.

-(4) Every member shall be paid such fees or allowances as the Minister may determine.
+$\ensuremath{(4)}$ Every member shall be paid such fees or allowances as the Minister may determine.

-(5) The Council may, where it deems it necessary, co-opt other members but a co-opted member shall have no right to vote.
+(5) The Council may, where it deems it necessary, co-opt other members but any co-opted member shall have no right to vote.